Niqtan/Pagtingin-to-Highway/JOURNAL.md

 | Date started: March 17, 2025

-Total hours spent (according to notes):
+Total hours spenta:
-96 Hours
+103 Hours

 P.S.
 These were all my notes taken in Obsidian.
 Some of them are linked to other pages.